 Seminole Hard Rock Hollywood Valet Parking Fee

-The Seminole Hard Rock Hollywood’s player’s card is called the Wild Card, and it has four levels.
-High rollers who have reached the X-card or Elite status receive free valet parking.
+The Seminole Hard Rock Hollywood’s player’s card is called the Unity Card, and it has four levels: Star, Legend, Icon and X. High rollers who have reached the X-card receive free valet parking.
 (Not including tip).

 After a recent $1.5 billion dollar expansion, the Hard Rock Hollywood has gotten even busier.
 Between the 140,000 square foot casino, three hotel towers, shops, bars, restaurants and Hard Rock Live concert hall, there is a huge demand for parking at this resort.